Cerastes vipera: Description

 Their hunting strategy is unique when compared to that of other viperids because they use a combination of both sit-and-wait ambushing and active hunting.
 Active hunting is predominantly used in the months right before hibernation to increase energy intake before the long dormant period.
+They are known for burying themselves in the sand to stay cool, or to ambush prey.
+When they are threatened, they coil up into a distinctive c-shape, causing their scales to rub together to produce a rasping or crackling sound.

 Common names

 Common names include Sahara sand viper, Avicenna viper, common sand viper, Egyptian asp, Cleopatra's asp, sand viper, Avicenna's sand viper, and lesser cerastes.